 LightWaveRF produce a variety of RF plugs and relays which can be controlled via OOK (on-off-keying RF.
 The LightWaveRF OOK protocol is also compatible with some lower cost un-branded OOK learning receivers relays.

-While maybe not strictly open-source the LightWaveRF OOK protocol and been reverse engineered allowing plugs to be easily controlled from Arduino / Raspberry Pi.
+While not strictly open-source the LightWaveRF OOK protocol has been reverse engineered allowing plugs to be easily controlled from an Arduino / Raspberry Pi.
 There is an active LightWaveRF online community.
-Using off-the shelf hardware like this is a ‘safe’ way to control lights, heaters and appliances around a home without getting our hands dirty dealing with with high voltages.
+Using off-the shelf hardware like this is a safer way to control lights, heaters and appliances around a home than getting our hands dirty with dangerously high voltages.
 These plugs and relays can be used to control anything from lights to immersion heaters, most LightWaveRF plugs/relays will switch up to 13A / 3kW.

 The latest emonSD emonPi / emonBase image includes a LightWaveRF MQTT service running by default.
-To use the feature you will need to add an OOK transmitter to the emonPi.
+To use this feature you will need to add an OOK transmitter to the emonPi.

-See emonPi Technical Hardware Wiki for details how to retrofit OOK TX module to existing emonPi’s.
+See emonPi Technical Hardware Wiki for details on how to retrofit an OOK TX module to an existing emonPi.

 lwrf/ MQTT topic:

 lwrf/ topic will switch on plug 1 while publishing

 Plugs can be paired with the emonPi in the usual LightwaveRF way: either press and hold pairing button (if button exists) or turn on the plug from main power and send ‘on’ command.
 Most LightWaveRF plugs allow multiple (up to 6) control devices to be paired.